 Any industry that handles sensitive information is at risk for a cybersecurity attack.
 Financial industries, healthcare companies, government security firms, are all at risk.
 Any industry that stores customer credit card numbers, addresses, phone numbers, and other personal information can also be vulnerable to a cyber attack.

 When a company experiences a data breach, the effects can last for years.
-Developing new systems that are better protected can be an especially long process, particularly if the company doesn’t have a cybersecurity professional on its staff.
+Developing new systems that are better protected is an especially long process.
+This is particularly true if the company doesn’t have a cybersecurity professional on its staff.
 In addition to the hands-on work of rebuilding new systems that are better at keeping data safe, many companies suffer long-lasting effects after customers lose trust in their organization.
 Customers may be reluctant to make future purchases from the company, and may even discourage others from sharing their information with the company.

 What are the Skills Needed for Cybersecurity?

 Budding cybersecurity professionals often wonder, “what skills do you need for cybersecurity?”
 Cybersecurity skills are necessary to keep companies safe change constantly.
 As technology gets smarter, so do people and programs working to steal protected information.
 Cybersecurity professionals need to be well-versed in fighting several issues, including:

 - Phishing – This cybersecurity threat sends emails to customers, employees, and others that seem like they’re from the company.
 The goal of phishing is to gain access to sensitive information.

 - Malware – This is a type of software that allows unauthorized users to access hardware.

 - Ransomware – This type of software blocks a company’s access to files or other sensitive information until they pay a fee.
 However, paying the ransom fee does not guarantee the attacker will grant access to files.